 Crime Prevention Tips:

 - Strive to make your home look as lived-in as possible while you’re away.

-- Don’t broadcast your plans, but do let your neighbors know that you’ll be gone.
+- Don’t broadcast your plans, but do let your neighbours know that you’ll be gone.

-- Give a spare key to your neighbors and give them an emergency telephone number to reach you.
+- Give a spare key to your neighbours and give them an emergency telephone number to reach you.

 - Arrange to have your mail and newspapers picked up daily (preferred) or have delivery stopped while you’re away.